Spatially-resolved H$\alpha$ and ionizing photon production efficiency in the lensed galaxy MACS1149-JD1 at a redshift of 9.11: Summary

 \section{Summary}

-We have presented the first-ever spatially-resolved H$\alpha$ line map of a galaxy at a redshift above 9, the lensed galaxy MACS1149-JD1 at a redshift of $z$\,=\,9.11.
-The direct detection of H$\alpha$ with MIRI/JWST provides reliable measurements of the spatially resolved instantaneous SFR and the ionizing photon production efficiency (this last together with available UV imaging), gas kinematics and dynamical mass estimates.
+We have presented the first-ever spatially resolved H$\alpha$ line map of a galaxy at a redshift above nine: the lensed galaxy MACS1149-JD1 at a redshift of $z$\,=\,9.11.
+The direct detection of H$\alpha$ with MIRI/JWST provides reliable measurements of the spatially resolved instantaneous SFR and the ionizing photon production efficiency (the latter were obtained by also using available UV imaging), gas kinematics, and dynamical mass estimates.

-The H$\alpha$ emitting gas shows a structure dominated by two spatially resolved clumps (N and S) separated by 0.5\arcsec, similar to the rest-frame UV continuum.
+The H$\alpha$ emitting gas shows a structure dominated by two spatially resolved clumps, N and S, separated by 0.5\arcsec, similar to the rest-frame UV continuum.
 However, the flux contribution is different, with the N and S clumps carrying 42$\%$ and 58$\%$ of the H$\alpha$ flux but 21$\%$ and 79$\%$ in the UV, respectively.

-The SFR derived from the H$\alpha$ luminosity ranges from 3.2 to 5.3\,$M_{\odot}$\,yr$^{-1}$ for sub-solar to solar metallicity, respectively, in good agreement with the UV-based estimates for less than 10\,Myr old stellar populations, and with the value based on the [CII]158$\mu$m luminosity.
-These results support the hypothesis that dust internal extinction is not relevant, and that the star formation is unobscured in MACS1149-JD1.
+The SFR derived from the H$\alpha$ luminosity ranges from 3.2 to 5.3\,$M_{\odot}$\,yr$^{-1}$ for sub-solar to solar metallicity, respectively, which is in good agreement with the UV-based estimates for less than 10\,Myr old stellar populations and with the value based on the [CII]158$\mu$m luminosity.
+These results support the hypothesis that internal dust extinction is not relevant and that the star formation is unobscured in MACS1149-JD1.